Joint Calibrator

 Enter the calibration state

-You must connect the battery to the mainboard and long-press the battery button for more than 3 seconds to power on the robot.
+Connect the battery to the mainboard, then long-press the battery button for more than 3 seconds to power on the robot.

-After a battery powers on the robot, there are two methods to enter the calibration state:
+After a battery powers on the robot, there are two methods to enter the calibration mode:

-• It will enter the calibration state automatically when you click the Joint Calibrator button.
+• It will automatically enter calibration mode when you click the Joint Calibrator button.

 • Click the Calibrate button in the Joint Calibrator interface.